cea-hpc/modules/doc/source/module.rst

  For the specific case of the :subcmd:`switch` sub-command, where a modulefile is unloaded to then load another modulefile.
 Dependent modulefiles to Unload are merged into the Dependent modulefiles to Reload that are reloaded after the load of the switched-to modulefile.
+Such process also applies to the Dependent Unload modulefiles of Conflict Unload modules.

  The reload phase of all Dependent Reload modulefiles occurs after the evaluation of the main *modulefile* (either load, unload or switch